hep-gc/docker/external_cloud/README.md

 ## Introduction

-The files in this directory enable a user with access to a machine with a public IP address to create a docker CENTOS 7 container which runs clouscheduler to launch virtual machines (VMs) and run [HTCondor](https://research.cs.wisc.edu/htcondor/description.html) jobs on external clusters.
+The files in this directory enable a user with access to a machine with a public IP address to create a docker CENTOS 7 container which runs both [HTCondor](https://research.cs.wisc.edu/htcondor/description.html) and cloudscheduler to launch virtual machines (VMs) and run HTCondor jobs on external clusters.

 ## Prerequisites